John Thomas Financial: Controversy

 The New York Post looked into the "shady" past of Thomas Belesis in an April 2012 article.
 In early 2013, another series of New York Post articles covered an investigation by the Financial Industry Regulatory Authority (FINRA) into the dealings of John Thomas Financial.
 The articles reported on Belesis being served with a Wells notice, and the potential for the investigation to result in prosecution.
 Bloomberg L.P. interviewed former employees and questioned whether the business practices and sales tactics of John Thomas Financial constituted those of a boiler room.

+John Thomas Financial and Belesis were barred from the securities industry by FINRA in April 2015 "based on findings that the firm and Belesis traded ahead of customer orders, and failed to immediately thereafter fill the orders at the same or a better price than the one obtained by the firm.
+The findings stated that the firm and Belesis failed to maintain accurate and complete books and records by failing to preserve customer order tickets.
+The findings also stated that Belesis provided false and misleading information to FINRA in sworn investigative testimony."